UCL/hivpy/tutorials/sexual_behaviour.md

         - $\frac{1}{5}$ for 55+
     - The base rate of forming a long term partnership is sampled in the `__init__` as $0.1 \times e^{-x/4}$ where $x$ is drawn from $\mathcal{N}(0, 1)$.
     - The final probability is the product of these three factors.
 - `new_ltp_longevity`: The longevity is determined for each new partnership, and determines how likely it is to end in any given timestep.
-It is also dependent on the agre groups described above.
+It is also dependent on the age groups described above.
     - For those under 45s:
         - $P(L = 1) = 0.3$
         - $P(L = 2) = 0.3$